-While estate planning is useful, committing certain mistakes during this process can have negative consequences in the future.
+While committing certain mistakes during this process can have negative consequences in the future.
 As you draft a plan, it is beneficial to be thoughtful, cautious and intentional about avoiding missteps.
 It is also smart to review plans regularly and seek help as you make important decisions that could affect your future.

 What types of errors could be hiding in your plan?